What does screening mean?

 - Has the applicant responded to all relevant selection criteria?

 Are the applicant’s aptitude test results satisfactory (if applicable)?

 - Their overall test score - 81% to 100% is evaluated as ‘very strong knowledge’ and indicates a strong candidate.

-- If the candidate has received a low score they may still have they performed well in topics that are applicable to your vacancy e.g. good maths results are important for electrical apprentices.
+- If the candidate has received a low score they may still have performed well in topics that are applicable to your vacancy e.g. good maths results are important for electrical apprentices.

 - Is it important for the applicant to live locally?

 - Are there alternative arrangements that can be made if the applicant does not have a licence?